cmai-agent/cmai-synthesis/README.md

 Community building is still slow, manual, and hard to scale.

-Teams creating NFT collections and onchain communities have to manage:
+Teams creating NFT collections and onchain communities have to manage DMs and replies, collaborations with projects, content and posting, whitelists and coordination, identity and wallet-linked actions and much more!
-- DMs and replies
-- collaborations
-- content and posting
-- allowlists and coordination
-- identity and wallet-linked actions

 Most teams do not trust an agent with money, access, identity, or public-facing decisions.
 The target user for this problem is:
 - a founder